postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 You can also review a request directly in an API's overview:

 1. Select **APIs** from the sidebar, then select the API with the pending review.
-1. Details about the request, including comments from the user who submitted it, are on the right side of the overview.
+1. View details about the request, including comments from the user who submitted it, on the right side of the overview.
 1. Select **Approve** or **Deny**. <!-- TODO: screenshot -->

 ## Adding your APIs